cpeng90/Ciena-Openconfig/README.md

   a) Add instance-id under ospfv3-area-interface-config, which is required by OSPFv3
   b) Add interface-id under ospfv3-area-interface-config, which is a 32-bit numbered uniquely identifying the interface.
   c) Define ospfv3-area-interface-config which contains OSPFv3 specific configuration

+To-DO list:
+1. The OSPFv2 LSDB: still have definition errors
+2. The OSPFv3 LDDB is not defined yet.